wp-plugins/team-rosters/readme.txt

 == Upgrade Notice ==

-3.1.1 Fixed bug that prevented links to single player profiles from working with CHILD THEMES.
-If you aren't using a CHILD THEME, you don't need this patch.

-Significant new functionality has been added to version 3.0/3.1.
-Admins now have the ability to customize the visibility of and headings for data fields in roster tables, player bios, and player galleries.
-Admins can also control the display of roster tables in terms of colors and layout on a team-by-team basis in support of leagues and clubs.
-See the documentation [here](http://shoalsummitsolutions.com/tr-styling/] for more details.

-* Upgrades of the Team Rosters plugin are designed to *NOT* impact any existing players, rosters, or settings.
-(But backup your DB before you upgrade, just in case. :) )
-* Any changes to the plugin stylesheet (css/mstw-tr-style.css)*will* be overwritten, so if you have customized that file you will want to save it before upgrading.
-* To support the (significant) refactoring of the code in version 3.0, some shortcode arguments and default Display Settings had to be changed.
-Therefore, it is possible that some customizations of existing Roster Tables via [shortcode arguments], default colors and other display settings, and so forth may have to be replaced.
-Existing arguments and parameters were preserved to the greatest extent possible, so mileage will vary depending on exactly what arguments and/or settings you were using.
+VERSION 4.0 IS A MAJOR UPGRADE THAT CHANGES THE PLUGIN'S UNDERLYING DATA STRUCTURES.
+IF YOU ARE UPGRADING, YOU MUST MIGRATE YOUR EXISTING DATA VIA CSV FILES IF YOU WISH TO KEEP IT.
+[READ THE INSTALLATION DOCUMENTATION](http://shoalsummitsolutions.com/tr_upgrading-to-4-0/) CAREFULLY BEFORE UPGRADING.

-Version 3.1 of Team Rosters has been developed and tested on WordPress 3.6.
+Versions 4.0 & 4.0.1 of Team Rosters were developed and tested on WordPress 4.2.2.
 If you use older version of WordPress, good luck!
 If you are using a newer WP version, please let me know how the plugin works, especially if you encounter problems.